liuyuning/iOS/README.md

  2. Read the file by iFile installed by Cydia, or export by iFunbox for Mac.
   Path:`/private/var/mobile/Library/Preferences/com.apple.Preferences.plist`

- 3. Read the key "kPreferencePositionKey"
+ 3. Copy the value of key "kPreferencePositionKey"

  `prefs:root=General%23-64&path=ACCESSIBILITY%230/SUBTITLES_CAPTIONING%230/currentTheme%23-64`